-In the event of redemption of less than all of the outstanding Series 2000A Bonds, the Master Trustee shall assign to each such outstanding Series 2000A Bond and maturity to be redeemed a distinctive number for each unit of the principal amount of such Series 2000A Bond equal to the lowest denomination in which the Series 2000A Bonds are authorized to be issued and shall select by lot, using such method of selection as it shall deem proper in its discretion, from the numbers assigned to such Series 2000A Bonds as many numbers as, at such unit amount equal to the lowest denomination in which the Series 2000A Bonds are authorized to be issued for each number, shall equal the principal amount of such Series 2000A Bonds to be redeemed.
-In making such selections, the Master Trustee may draw such Series 2000A Bonds by lot (i) individually or (ii) by one or more groups the grouping for the purpose of such drawing to be by serial numbers (or, in the case of Series 2000A Bonds of a denomination of more than the lowest denomination in which the Series 2000A Bonds are authorized to be issued, by the numbers assigned thereto) which end in the same digit or in the same two digits.
-In case, upon any drawing by groups, the total principal amount of Series 2000A Bonds drawn shall exceed the amount to be redeemed, the excess may be deducted from any group or groups so drawn in such manner as the Master Trustee may determine.
-The Master Trustee may in its discretion assign numbers to allocate portions of such Series 2000A Bonds and select part of any such Series 2000A Bond for redemption.
+In the event of redemption of less than all of the outstanding Series 2011 Bonds, the Master Trustee shall assign to each such outstanding Series 2011 Bond and maturity to be redeemed a distinctive number for each unit of the principal amount of such Series 2011 Bond equal to the lowest denomination in which the Series 2011 Bonds are authorized to be issued and shall select by lot, using such method of selection as it shall deem proper in its discretion, from the numbers assigned to such Series 2011 Bonds are authorized to be issued for each number, shall equal the principal amount of such Series 2011 Bonds to be redeemed.
+In making such selections, the Master Trustee may draw such Series 2011 Bonds by lot (i) individually or (ii) by one or more groups the grouping for the purpose of such drawing to be by serial numbers (or, in the case of Series 2011 Bonds of a denomination of more than the lowest denomination in which the Series 2011 Bonds are authorized to be issued, by the numbers assigned thereto) which end in the same digit or in the same two digits.
+In case, upon any drawing by groups, the total principal amount of Series 2011 Bonds drawn shall exceed the amount to be redeemed, the excess may be deducted from any group or groups so drawn in such manner as the Master Trustee may determine.
+The Master Trustee may in its discretion assign numbers to allocate portions of such Series 2011 Bonds and select part of any such Series 2011 Bonds for redemption.